Goliarda Sapienza: Early life

 Giudice and Sapienza started a family together (though they never married).
 Goliarda Sapienza was their second child, and was named for her brother, Goliardo, who died before she was born.
 She had many step-siblings from her parents’ previous families who lived together in the same house in Via Pistone, Catania.
-Giudice was at one time the manager of the Italian Marxist philosopher Antonio Gramsci at the newspaper Grido del Popolo who had acted as a babysitter to Sapienza’s older siblings.
+Giudice was at one time the manager of the Italian Marxist philosopher Antonio Gramsci at the newspaper Grido del Popolo; Gramsci had acted as a babysitter to Sapienza's older siblings.

-Sapienza spent her childhood in a non-conformist feminist anti-fascist and anti-clerical environment, where she was exposed to a mix of different class backgrounds and an active political involvement.
-Since her father didn’t want her to be indoctrinated by the fascist propaganda of the Mussolini regime she was removed from the formal school system when she was 14 and home-schooled.
-Sapienza taught herself drama, piano and re-enacted films she had seen in the cinema.
+Sapienza spent her childhood in a non-conformist feminist anti-fascist and anti-clerical environment, where she was exposed to a mix of different class backgrounds and to active political involvement.
+Since her father did not want her to be indoctrinated by the fascist propaganda of the Mussolini regime she was removed from the formal school system when she was 14 and home-schooled.
+Sapienza taught herself drama and piano, and re-enacted films she had seen in the cinema.

-In 1941 at the age of 16 she won a scholarship to study theatre from the Accademia d’arte drammatica in Rome, to which she moved with her mother.
+In 1941, at the age of 16, she won a scholarship to study theatre from the Accademia Nazionale di Arte Drammatica in Rome, where she moved with her mother.
 Following the armistice in 1943 she joined the partisans with her father, who was involved in the raid that freed Sandro Pertini and Giuseppe Saragat from a German prison.

 Post war

 After the end of the Second World War, Sapienza embarked on a career as a theatrical actress, distinguishing herself in the roles of Pirandello protagonists.
-She also acted occasionally in the film industry, into which she was encouraged by Alessandro Blasetti.
+She also acted occasionally in the film industry, encouraged by Alessandro Blasetti.

-Due to her larger-than-life personality and acting talent, she became a central figure in the neorealist cinema and the Communist Party circles of Roman intellectual life.
-In 1947, she met the neorealist cinema director Francesco Maselli, which whom she in entered into a relationship that would last nearly 20 years.
-The couple mixed with among other, authors Alberto Moravia and Elsa Morante, directors Bernardo Bertolucci, Pier Paolo Pasolini and screenwriter Cesare Zavattini.
-Through these relationships and as Maselli’s partner and a confidante to Luchino Visconti, both of whom were influential directors, she assisted in shaping the Italian film industry of the 1950s, serving as an occasional actress and uncredited assistant working on casting, screenwriting and voice-overs, for which she often received no credit.
+Due to her larger-than-life personality and acting talent, she became a central figure in the neorealist cinema and Communist Party circles of Roman intellectual life.
+In 1947, she met the neorealist director Francesco Maselli, with whom she entered into a relationship that would last nearly 20 years.
+The couple mixed with, among others, the authors Alberto Moravia and Elsa Morante, the directors Bernardo Bertolucci and Pier Paolo Pasolini, and the screenwriter Cesare Zavattini.
+Through these relationships and as Maselli's partner and a confidante to Luchino Visconti, both of whom were influential directors, she assisted in shaping the Italian film industry of the 1950s, serving as an occasional actress and assistant working on casting, screenwriting and voice-overs, for which she often received no credit.